Presenting the only church communication awards in North America!

 Has your church made some great improvements in its communication or marketing?
-The Juicys are a way to recognize and reward those churches who’ve worked to improve their church communications recently.
+The Juicys are a way to recognize and reward churches who’ve worked to improve their church communications recently.
 We want to honor churches just like yours, so apply for a Juicy today!

 Guiding a church through denominational change is daunting.
 What could be a decisive decision was actually a time of unity at First Presbyterian Church thanks to a strategic communications plan focusing on togetherness.